 *Customers that are on pace to exceed more than 850GB of data per month may be slowed down.

-Hughesnet & Viasat (traditional data caps): Once you exceed the data cap, your internet speed is significantly throttled.
-These providers often advertise "unlimited" satellite internet data plans with a crucial caveat: fixed data caps.
-After exceeding this data limit (usually much lower than Starlink's standard data allowances), your internet speed will be drastically reduced, making even basic tasks like browsing the web frustratingly slow.
-These data caps can range from 200GB for Hughesnet to 850GB with Viasat's soft data cap.
+Hard data caps: Providers often advertise "unlimited" satellite internet data plans with a crucial caveat: fixed data caps.
+After exceeding this data limit, your internet speed will be drastically reduced, making even basic tasks like browsing the web frustratingly slow.
+These same providers have different tiers with different amounts of data and often offer to sell you more after your allotment is used up.
+Providers: Hughesnet, Starlink Priority.

 Starlink data tiers and speeds